Entering the European market for curcuma longa (turmeric)

 - moisture: maximum 10%

-Curcuma longa is packaged in multi-wall laminated bags of different weights ranging from 1 to 25 kg.
+Curcuma longa is packed in food-approved, multi-wall laminated bags of different weights ranging from 1 to 25 kg.
 Common weight classes are 12.5 kg and 25 kg.
+Please note that in some European countries, labour health and safety legislation allows workers to lift a maximum of 20 kg.
+This is why smaller weights of packaging are increasingly being used, such as 10-20 kg.

 - Make sure that the materials that you use for packaging are impermeable to moisture and air.
 Sealing machines can be used to seal the bags.